mjordan/islandora_bagger/README.md

 ## The queue

 Islandora Bagger can use a simple queue of jobs, which is used mainly as the source for REST requests to generate Bags.
+However, the queue can be populated by any process (manually, scripted, etc.).

 They queue is a simple tab-delimited text file that contains one entry per line.
-The three fields in each entry are 1) the node ID, 2) the full path to the YAML configuration file, e.g.:
+The two fields in each entry are 1) the node ID, 2) the full path to the YAML configuration file, e.g.:

 `100       /home/mark/Documents/hacking/islandora_bagger/var/islandora_bagger.100.yaml`